ovh/utask/README.md

 ### Steps

 A step is the smallest unit of work that can be performed within a task.
 At is's heart, a step defines an **action**: several types of actions are available, and each type requires a different configuration, provided as part of the step definition.
-The state of a step will change during a task's resolution process, and determine which steps become elligible for execution.
+The state of a step will change during a task's resolution process, and determine which steps become eligible for execution.
 Custom states can be defined for a step, to fine-tune execution flow (see below).

 A sequence of ordered steps constitutes the entire workload of a task.
 Steps are ordered by declaring **dependencies** between each other.
 A step declares its dependencies as a list of step names on which it waits, meaning that a step's execution will be on hold until its dependencies have been resolved.
 A dependency can be qualified with a step's state.
 For example, `step2` can declare a dependency on `step1` in the following ways:
 - `step1`: wait for `step1` to be in state `DONE`